Tennu/tennu/readme.md

 you want to listen to, you can pass an object where the property names are the events to listen to and the property values are the listeners.

-Listeners have their 'this' value set to the NRC object, and are passed either a message or command object.
+Listeners have their 'this' value set to the Tennu object, and are passed either a message or command object.

 ### Message ###